An additional dose is recommended for immunocompromised

-Those who are eligible to receive a third dose are:
+Those who are eligible to receive an additional dose are:

 Individuals 12 years of age and older who received the Pfizer vaccine or 18 years of age and older who received the Moderna vaccine with moderately to severely compromised immune systems.
 This includes people who have: